 Applicant should outline an itemized budget not to exceed \$125,000.
 Funds may be used for supplies, awardee salary and the salaries of technical personnel, but may not be used to acquire administrative or clerical support.
-Up to \$50,000 per year may be requested for the following types of expenses: (a) research supplies, equipment, core/facility costs, and technical personnel; (b) tuition and fees and books related to didactic courses or career development; (c) travel to research meetings or training; and (d) statistical services including personnel and computer time.
+Up to \$50,000 per year may be requested for the following types of expenses: (a) research supplies, equipment, core/facility costs, and technical personnel; (b) tuition and fees and books related to didactic courses or career development; (c) travel to research meetings (including Annual Investigators Meeting) or training; and (d) statistical services including personnel and computer time.
 Attendance at the Annual Investigators Meeting is required, and travel costs should be included as a line item.
-Indirect costs are permitted at a rate of 8%.
+Indirect costs are permitted at a rate of 8%; these are included in the maximum amount of \$125,00 per year.
 Research funds may not be used for salary support for the awardee or mentors.